 - Is your child reaching certain milestones in development, such as rolling over, pushing up, sitting up, crawling, walking or speaking?

-Preparing for other doctor visits
+Preparing for other health care visits

 Be prepared to answer the following questions about your symptoms or on your child's behalf:

-- Have these signs or symptoms changed over time?
+- Have these symptoms changed over time?

 - Have you or your child had any vision problems?